Which Home Cooling System is Best – Learn How to Beat the Heat!

 - Ceiling louvers don’t look that great.

 Most of us are familiar with the portable window units that can be installed and removed during the hottest months of the year.
-They can be installed in any window that is able to open and support it (which is most windows) and require no special installation tools or techniques.
+They can be installed in any window that is able to open and support it (which is most windows) and require no special installation tools or techniques, just a regular ac repair when it malfunctions.

 - Very easy to use.